-If this applies to you, please email your academic department with a copy of your final degree results including any marks/scores once they are available, together with any further information your institution is making available to you to accompany your unclassified degree, for example, revised assessment/examination/marking schemes.
+Please email your academic department with a copy of your final degree results including any marks/scores once they are available, together with any further available information about your Declared Award, for example, an enhanced reference.

 I’m an offer holder and I need to post a document/have already posted a document to meet the conditions of my offer.
 Have you received it?

 Please do not post any documents to your academic department or college due to disruption to postal services.

 If you need to send documents to your department or college as evidence to meet conditions, please scan them and email them to the email addresses provided in your offer letters.
 If you have already posted a document, please email an electronic copy to your department or college (as relevant).